britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 * **Content Restriction**: restrict content based on current users role or logged in status
 * Restrict WooCommerce shop page and products
 * Invisible reCAPTCHA support for both Profile Builder forms as well as default WordPress forms
+* **Private Website**: If you have a WordPress website that you wish is visible only to members then this feature is what you want.

 **PROFILE BUILDER PRO**